 For finals, the music shall be of 240 seconds duration.

 Music duration variations up to plus or minus 5 (five) seconds are allowed.
-The scored part of the flight begins at the moment the music starts and ends at the moment the music comes to an end.
+The scored part of the flight begins at the moment the music starts and ends at the moment the music finishes.

 6.1.11.
 Timing procedures